🏡 Your Home is Talking—Are You Listening?

 💧 Plumbing, Moisture & Septic

 A slow drip or hidden leak can rot floors or lead to mold.
 Inspect under sinks and around tubs for moisture.
-Septic systems should be pumped every 3–5 years, and sump pumps tested each spring.
+Pump septic systems every 3–5 years, and test sump pumps each spring.

 🔌 HVAC & Electrical

 Annual furnace and A/C service can add years to their lifespan.
-Filters should be changed every 3 months.
-Old breaker panels and aluminum wiring are red flags to buyers—upgrades here are safety investments.
+You should change the filters every 3 months.
+Old breaker panels and aluminum wiring are red flags to buyers; upgrades here are safety investments.

-Tip: A professional tune-up keeps your HVAC system efficient and can flag small problems before they become costly.
+Tip: A professional tune-up keeps your HVAC system efficient and can flag minor problems before they become costly.

 🪟 Doors, Windows & Exterior